wpswings/subscriptions-for-woocommerce/README.txt

 **8) Cancel WooCommerce Subscription Plan Anytime via User or Admin** With the free Subscriptions for WooCommerce plugin, both users and admins can cancel the WooCommerce subscription plans anytime.
 In this manner, subscription management becomes flexible.

-**9) Integrated with WooCommerce PayPal Payment Gateway** The customer will need not need to install the WooCommerce Paypal Payment Gateway plugin separately.
+**9) Integrated with WPS PayPal Payment Gateway**
+The customer will need not need to install the WPS PayPal  Payment Gateway plugin separately.
 We have integrated it successfully into our plugin.
 When the user will install our org plugin for the first time.
-Then, this payment gateway will appear as a wps-paypal payment in multistep form.
+Then, this payment gateway will appear as a WPS PayPal Payment in the multi-step form.

+> Note: This payment method will only work for US-based PayPal merchant accounts.

-For previous users, the **wps-paypal** payment option will appear in the payment section of  WooCommerce.
-On enabling this option and entering the **Client ID** and **Secret ID**, this payment method will start working.
+For previous users, the WPS PayPal Payment option will appear in the payment section of WooCommerce or go to WooCommerce→Settings→ Payments→ WPS PayPal.
+On enabling this option and entering the Client ID and Secret ID, it will start working as a payment method for purchasing recurring services & products.

 Visit [**Subscriptions for WooCommerce Documentation**](https://docs.wpswings.com/subscriptions-for-woocommerce/?utm_source=wpswings-subs-doc&utm_medium=subs-org-page&utm_campaign=subscription-doc) and learn more about the features and working of the plugin.